 Their extensive database has also enabled them to put together side projects of their own such as IGDB TV, which collects trailers, previews, and other game-related footage from around the world.
 Viewers can click on the game’s title or cover image to be taken to a page of the IGDB where they can learn more about the game.

-Another socially responsible startup, Norway’s climate-conscious Chooose, gives users an accessible route to becoming ‘carbon positive’.
-Chooose was the first company to create carbon credit on blockchain, and was awarded the title of Best Nordic Company at the 2018 Extreme Tech Challenge.
+Another socially responsible tech startup, Norway’s climate-conscious Chooose, gives users an accessible route to becoming ‘carbon positive’.
+Chooose was the first nordic technology company to create carbon credit on blockchain, and was awarded the title of Best Nordic Company at the 2018 Extreme Tech Challenge.

 Subscriptions start at £2.50 per month, which Chooose describes as enough to ‘remove your travel CO2 footprint’.
 The money spent on these subscriptions is then invested via carbon credits by Choose in high quality, high impact development projects around the world via a UN scheme.